ipfs/team-mgmt/README.md

 You can add these meeting times to your Calendar app by adding our [community calendar](https://calendar.google.com/calendar/embed?src=ipfs.io_eal36ugu5e75s207gfjcu0ae84@group.calendar.google.com&ctz=America/New_York).

 The Hangouts are generated anew for each session.
-Sprint leaders should use [https://hangouts.google.com/start](https://hangouts.google.com/start) to make a new Hangout, and will drop the link in the IRC channel.
+The admin should use the [hangouts guide](hangouts.md) to set these up before the session.

 #### Stage 3: Sprint Allocation